0vnnv0/0vnnv0/README.md

 # 👩‍💻 42 Curriculum Projects

 The following are the projects I have completed so far.
-Currently I am working on the Philosophers Project in Rank3.

 ## Rank 0
 - [libft](https://github.com/0vnnv0/libft)